rancher/terraform-aws-server/README.md

       - look out for attributes like "server_use_strategy" to enable or disable features
     - indirect access!
       - now you can assign aws lb target group associations when you generate your server
-3. New Images!
-    - Added SUSE Liberty 7.9
-    - Added SLE Micro 5.5 (all subscription types)
-      - WARNING! we can't test llc (US and China) images due to our account geolocation (Germany)

 ## AWS Access